 - Before you file a bankruptcy petition, you ought to determine whether you are eligible to file a bankruptcy case:

 - If you wish to file a case under chapter 13 of the Bankruptcy Code, make sure you meet the debt eligibility requirements for such a case.
 See 11 U.S.C. § 109(e).

 - If you wish to file a case under chapter 7 of the Bankruptcy Code, be aware of the means test under 11 U.S.C. § 707(b)(2).
-See also Official Form B22A (information you must file addressing the means test).
-(A copy of the Official Forms is available at the Clerk’s Office.)
+See also Official Form B22A-1 (information you must file addressing the means test).
+(A copy of the Official Forms are available at the Clerk’s Office.)
 If a presumption of abuse arises under the means test, then under 11 U.S.C. § 707(b)(1) your case might be dismissed as an abuse of the provisions of chapter 7 (unless you were to convert the case to another chapter).